 But anyway, you will always remember that you are in your home, not in a plane, and it absolutely doesn't matter if you have those buttons on a molded ABS panel for $3000, on the painted "all-metal" panel, or it is just your self-made painted PVC/plexiglass panel that can have a very real appearance for $10. :)

-Of course, they all make their products in home country, but do not flatter yourself thinking that all the "high quality" components used in any of these devices are "made in USA" - you can be sure that most of them are purchased (or at least produced) in China.
-And this fact doesn't mean "low quality" now, as it used to be 20 years ago.
+Of course, sellers can make their products in their home country, but do not flatter yourself thinking that all the "high quality" components used in any of these devices are "made in USA" - you can be sure that most of them are purchased (or at least produced) in China.
+And this fact doesn't mean "low quality" now, as it maybe used to be 30 years ago.

 I'm talking about those products that do not contain any proprietary (own developed) electronic and software products inside the device that make it unique, without which it can not work.
 Good-looking but simple devices should not mislead people and make them think that they are buying something unique and self-sufficient.